 In 1951, the Durham-Humphrey Amendment to the Federal Food, Drug, and Cosmetic Act of 1938 was passed and required that the type of drugs that could not be used safely without medical supervision had to be sold “by prescription only.”

 In 1962, the Kefauver-Harris Amendments to the Federal Food, Drug, and Cosmetic Act of 1938 were passed after thalidomide, a sleeping pill used widely in Europe, was found to cause birth defects.
-Thalidomide had not been marketed in the U.S. thanks to the FDA, but it had been used in a pharmaceutical company’s investigational trial and 624 of the 20,000 American participants were pregnant women.
-There were 17 documented cases of birth defects caused by thalidomide in the US.
-The 1962 amendments strengthened the regulations for drug safety and for testing drugs in clinical trials.
+Thalidomide had not been marketed in the U.S., but it had been used in a pharmaceutical company’s investigational trial and 624 of the 20,000 American participants were pregnant women.
+There were 17 documented cases of birth defects caused by thalidomide in the U.S. The 1962 amendments strengthened the regulations for drug safety and for testing drugs in clinical trials.
 They also required manufacturers to provide “substantial evidence” that their drugs were effective for their intended use and that the drugs had to be produced using “good manufacturing practices,” which required inspections of manufacturers every two years and yearly registration.
 The 1962 amendments also applied to blood banks.

 The Public Health Service Act (1944)